How therapy works

 Safety, substance use, etc

-I cannot allow abusive or threatening behaviour and reserve the right to end or refuse our work together, at my discretion.
+I cannot allow inappropriate physical contact, violence, or abusive behaviour, and reserve the right to end or refuse our work together at my discretion.

 Furthermore, I ask that clients do not attend sessions under the influence of alcohol or substances, as this can affect the safety and effectiveness of the work we do together.